Proforma - Script Examples

 - Symptoms and signs indicating when to use the adrenaline autoinjector;

 - Instructions on how to use the adrenaline autoinjector; and

 5. Appropriate follow-up

 Yearly review by a patient’s medical practitioner (normally their GP) should occur to:

 - Provide re-education on adrenaline autoinjector use (using a trainer device);

 - Ensure the adrenaline autoinjector has not expired; and

-- Determine whether specialist review if required to ascertain if the allergy persists, new allergies have developed or review is required.
+- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or review is required.

 Any acute onset of hypotension or bronchospasm or upper airway obstruction where anaphylaxis is considered possible, even if typical skin features are not present